Inflammation: an up and coming buzzword in the health community, but why is everyone getting all fired up?

 Why eat a Low Inflammatory, Paleo-type diet?

 During modern times, advances in agriculture and technology have made other forms of food available for consumption such as grains and dairy, sugar, refined and processed foods.
-Eating these foods has created an epidemic in inflammatory conditions such as arthritis, joint pain, gout, and other chronic health conditions.
-Going more towards a paleo diet can also help you have stable blood sugars, consistent energy from morning to night, help you burn more fat for energy, improve your sleep patterns, decrease your painful joint symptoms, and other chronic health issues without having to pop as many Motrin or other anti-inflammatory compounds.
+Eating these foods can contribute to inflammation and the health issues that can come along with it.
+Going more towards a paleo diet can also help you have stable blood sugars, consistent energy from morning to night, help you burn more fat for energy, improve your sleep patterns, decrease your painful joint symptoms, and other health issues in a natural manner.